Skip to main content

 Reviewing your Monarch profile regularly

-You’ll want to review your profile and update it every 2-3 months.
-Updating your content is also a great way to test what attracts potential clients to your practice.
+We recommend reviewing and updating your profile every 2-3 months.
+By updating your content, you can also test what attracts potential clients to your practice.

 We also recommend having someone proofread your profile.
 Another set of eyes can help catch any typos or grammatical errors.
-Taking the extra time to ensure your bio is well written can mean the difference between a booked appointment or a client scrolling past your profile.
+Taking the extra time to ensure your bio is well written can help your profile stand out.

 Related resources